-One of the CoverRadiumGirlsCompetitionRD2ideas I had for starting this blog was having a place to provide updates about my work.
+One of the ideas I had for starting this blog was having a place to provide updates about my work.
 As it often happens there’s a long lull of not much to report followed by a burst of new developments.

 Burst number one — the long-awaited one-act version of Radium Girls is now available here from Dramatic Publishing.
 Cover photo courtesy of Andover High School Drama Guild, which performed it so well the students walked off with acting, design, and technical awards.